cvelac4/My_Sleep/README.md

 # My_Sleep

-This project helps understand how to orginize research information in colomes and find diffrent solutions with the given data about sleep.
+This project helps us understand how to organize research information in columns and rows.
+This also finds different ways to modify the given data about sleep.